bringauto/external-server-integration-tests/README.md

 - `EXTERNAL_SERVER_IMAGE` - the Docker image of the External Server implementation to be tested
 - `FLEET_PROTOCOL_HTTP_API_IMAGE` - the Docker image of the Fleet Protocol HTTP API implementation to be used for the tests

+### HTTP API configuration

+Modify the `config/http-api-config.json` file to match the configuration of the Fleet Protocol HTTP API used for testing (the default content matches the configuration for the HTTP API version `2.7.0`).

 ## Environment and submodules for testing